-Day 12: Drive to Pedongpo, 4,300m/14,107ft - 30km, 2 hours.
-Trek to Barko - 15km, approximately 4 hours.
+Day 13: Drive to Pedongpo, 4,300m/14,107ft - 30km, 1-2 hours.
+Explore old caves above village.
+Trek to Xapuk - approximately 2 hours.
+Return to Tholing.

-Drive to Pedongpo.
-It is about an hour's drive to reach a pass of 4,670m/15,321ft where you may well see wild antelopes and have the most fantastic views over the Tibetan plateau and mountains.
+Today you drive to Pedongpo.
+It is about an hour's drive to reach a pass of 4,670m/15,321ft where you may well see wild antelopes and will have the most fantastic views over the Tibetan plateau and mountains.
 You then drop down into canyon land to reach Pedongpo.
 The oldest West Tibetan wall paintings surviving in present-day Tibet date from the middle of the eleventh century and can be found in numerous mountainside caves in this area.
 In this little explored part of Tibet, you will have a rare opportunity to immerse yourself in the original Shangshung culture.
 Pedongpo has a decorated cave known to date from the Chidar era and is located south-east of Dungkar in another side valley of the Langcheng Tsangpo.
 The name Pedongpo means 'stalk of the lotus'.
 It is an east facing cliff with a considerable number of caves.
 The main painted cave probably dates to the first half of the 12th Century.
-If the keyholder can be found, it is worth visiting the Gompa at the village which has a small lump of rock in the shape of Mount Kailash as well as original statues saved from the Chinese Cultural

-Revolution and hidden away at that time in the mountains.
+If the 'man with the key' can be found, it is worth visiting the gompa at the village which has a small lump of rock in the shape of Mount Kailash, as well as original statues saved from the Chinese Cultural Revolution and hidden away in the mountains at that time.
 At the time of the Great Fifth Dalai Lama there was a monk here who cured the people of the village of leprosy.
-His funeral chorten is kept in the Gompa.
+His funeral chorten is kept in the gompa.